sja-thedude/sja-thedude/README.md

   - Professional Diploma in Mobile App Development!
   - Advanced Diploma in Web Development!
   - Advanced Diploma in Web Design!
-  - Currently in Final year of my Masters in Computer Application!
+  - Final year of Master in Computer Application!

   You can view my<a href="https://sjathedude.wordpress.com"> Portfolio </a>for entire information and also for the projects I build!
 &nbsp;
 ## Hobbies
-  - I love to play ⛹️‍♀️ Basketball as its my favorite sport!
-I regularly play ♟️ chess as it gives me to expand my thinking process.
+  - I love to play ⛹️‍♀️ Basketball as it's my favourite sport!
+I regularly play ♟️ chess as it helps me to expand my thinking process.
   - I like working out and listening to music 🎧 as it relieves my stress levels 🏋️‍♀️ !
   - People say my personality resembles Lion 🦁 , who never stops and achieves what he wants!
   - Love to travel to new Places ✈️ !